andrea-mitridate/PTArcade/docs/getting_started/index.md

     have to specify the signal timeseries instead of the signal power-spectrum in the model file.
 See [here][model] for more details.

-Mention that PTArcade can also be used to derive BF and set constraints,
+The chanins produced by PTArcade can also be used to derive [excluded regions][K_bound] of the parameter space, and to perform [model selection][mod_sel] against the standard astrophysical interpretation of the PTA signal in terms of SMBHB.

 After this high level summary of what PTArcade can do, in the next sections we will
 discuss: